auslynn/09-FPS/README.md

-A first person character creation assignment for my C220 class.
-Creates a simple first person character that can walk and hold a gun.
+(Hardly an FPS) A first person charcater that can move and it holding a gun.